Excite (web portal): Merger with @Home

 In June 2001, Excite@Home raised $100 million in convertible note financing from Promethean Capital Management and Angelo Gordon.
 It also raised $85 million from AT&T. That month, Cox Communications and Comcast announced that effective December 4, they would stop using Excite@Home as the exclusive provider of their broadband Net service.
 In August 2001, the company fired its auditor, Ernst & Young, after it raised doubts about the company's ability to continue as a going concern.
 Promethean then demanded partial repayment of its note.
-That month, Excite.com was the 7th most visited site on the world wide web, with 28.7 million unique visitors.
+That month, Excite.com was the 7th most visited site on the World Wide Web, with 28.7 million unique visitors.

+Excite@Home headquarters, today a medical facility, on sale in December, 2005.

 On October 1, 2001, Excite@Home filed for Chapter 11 bankruptcy protection with the United States District Court for the Northern District of California and sold its broadband internet access business to AT&T for $307 million in cash.

-In December 2001, iWon and InfoSpace acquired Excite for $10 million.
+In December, iWon and InfoSpace acquired Excite for $10 million.
 The company was rebranded as Excite Network.

-In 2002, Itochu increased its interest in Excite Japan to 90%.
+After the acquisition of Excite, Itochu, operator of Excite Japan, increased its interest in Excite Japan to 90% in 2002, becoming completely independent of @Home Corporation.

-2004-present
+Ask Jeeves Era

 In March 2004, Ask Jeeves acquired Excite.com and iWon.com for $150 million in cash and 9.3 million shares of Ask Jeeves.

-Excite@Home headquarters for sale in December 2005.
-The buildings have since been re-purposed as a medical facility.

-In May 2005, Ask Jeeves acquired Excite Europe from Tiscali for €6.1 million.
+By May 2005, Ask Jeeves also acquired Excite Europe from Tiscali for €6.1 million.
 Ask Jeeves was acquired by IAC Inc. that year.

-In November 2006, Excite launched Excite MIX, personalized homepages.
+In November 2006, Excite launched Excite MIX, a service offering personalized homepages.
+In November 2018, Excite Japan became a wholly owned subsidiary of XTech HP, which rebranded itself as Excite Holdings (エキサイトホールディングス株式会社).
 Excite shut down its webmail service effective August 31, 2021.

+Shutdown

+Excite shut down following IAC Inc.'s exit from the search engine business, with Ask.com shut down by May 1, 2026.
+Around 0.2 million remaining monthly visits were estimated by SimiliarWeb by May 2026, down from 28.7 million unique visitors in 2001.
+The portal was shut down without announcement, with its domain being put up for sale, in August 2026.